-If gender differences are an important element of your article, you must obviously be clear about the sex identity the people you are writing about.
-However, it is best not to use gender-biased terms if they are unnecessary.
-An example would be the use of 'he', 'his' or 'him' as generic terms.
-Replacing 'he' with 's/he' or 'she/he' or alternating between 'she' and 'he' are not ideal either: they are awkward and distract the reader.
+If gender differences are an important element of your article, you must obviously be clear about the gender of the people you are writing about.
+However, it is best not to use gender-biased terms if they are not essential.
 Using only 'she' or 'he' may lead readers to think only of that gender, which may not be what you want.